cferdinandi/adventure/content/rules.md

 ## Health and Healing

-Every player starts with three health points.
+Every player starts with five health points.

 ### Losing Health Points

-If a player takes damage during combat, they lose a health point.
+Players can lose health points in combat, and from *Critical Failure* die rolls when taking actions.

-They can also lose health points when trying to complete challenges if their die roll is two or more below the difficulty level.
-For example, if a player tries to scale a cliff with a difficulty of 5, and they roll a 2, the *Guide* might say:
+For example, if a player tries to scale a cliff and they roll a *1 - Critical Failure*, the *Game Master* might say:

 > You lose your footing and tumble backwards down the side of the cliff, striking a rock.

-The *Guide* would then subtract one health point.
+The *Game Master* would then subtract one health point.

 ### Getting Knocked Out

-If a player loses all three of their health points, they're *knocked out* until someone in their group heals them or the next encounter starts.
+If a player loses all of their health points, they're *knocked out* until someone in their group heals them or the next encounter starts.

 *Knocked out* players cannot solve challenges or participate in battles.